 \subsection{Structure of This Paper}

-This paper is organized as follows: \S\ref{sec:math_model_sec} discusses a general mathematical setting for the jigsaw puzzle problem and a special case of it, which is studied later in the paper; \S\ref{sec:rot_rec} presents a solution for SP$1$, which assumes the existence of a ``connection graph''; \S\ref{sec:conn_graph_const} shows how to construct the connection graph for type 2 and type 3 puzzles; \S\ref{sec:loc_est} relies on existing solutions to SP$2$ and explains how to update the solution of SP$1$ based on the solution of SP$2$; \S\ref{sec:num_exp} concludes with numerical experiments that test the proposed algorithm using digital images; finally, \S\ref{sec:discussion} concludes with a short discussion that includes possible extensions of this work.
-Modifications of our proposed algorithm that we find interesting but could not make competitive in practice are discussed in the appendix.
+This paper is organized as follows: \S\ref{sec:math_model_sec} mathematically formulates the square jigsaw puzzle problem; \S\ref{sec:rot_rec} presents a solution for RotP , given some initial measurements of relative orientations and graph affinities between puzzle patches.
+It also theoretically guarantees the robustness of the solution to errors in the initial measurements; \S\ref{sec:conn_graph_const} explains how to measure in practice the initial relative orientations and graph affinities for type 2 and type 3 puzzles.
+Note that the combination of this construction with the method of \S\ref{sec:rot_rec} provides the desired solution to RotP.
+While \S\ref{sec:rot_rec} has a clean formulation with a theoretical guarantee, \S\ref{sec:conn_graph_const} relies on various heuristics, which we try to motivate; \S\ref{sec:loc_est} describes additional heuristics for improving the initial measurements and consequently the solution of RotP given the solution of LocP.
+It also summarizes our full algorithm for solving square jigsaw puzzles; \S\ref{sec:num_exp} presents numerical experiments that test the accuracy, efficiency and robustness to corruption of the proposed algorithm using digital images; Finally, \S\ref{sec:discussion} concludes with a short discussion that includes possible extensions of this work.